Psychtoolbox-3/psychtoolbox-3.github.com/docs/Screen-GetWindowInfo.md

 [RawSwapTimeOfFlip](RawSwapTimeOfFlip): Raw (uncorrected by high-precision timestamping) timestamp of
 last finished [Screen](Screen)('[Flip](Flip)') operation.
 [LastVBLTime](LastVBLTime): System time when last vertical blank happened, or the same as
-[LastVBLTimeOfFlip](LastVBLTimeOfFlip) if the system doesn't support queries of this property
+[LastVBLTimeOfFlip](LastVBLTimeOfFlip) if the system doesn't support queries of this property.
-(currently only OS/X does.)
 [VBLCount](VBLCount): Running count of vertical blank intervals since (graphics)system
 startup.
 Or zero if notsupported by system.
-Currently only OS/X and Linux do
+Currently only macOS and Linux do
 support this with some GPU's.
 [VideoRefreshFromBeamposition](VideoRefreshFromBeamposition): Estimate of video refresh cycle from beamposition
 measurement method.